 “As we write this update, 275 New gTLDs have been delegated and over 835,000 second level registrations have been added.” … “Neither JAS nor ICANN is aware of even a single instance of a problematic collision.
 Of course, this fact certainly doesn’t ‘prove the negative’ but it also can’t be ignored at this point.”

-Significant changes from the draft report include the following:
+Significant changes from the draft report included the following:

 The length of the controlled interruption period was dropped from 120 days to 90 days.